EdvardM/railsgirls-ruby/src/basics.md

   #.....#
   ########
 ```
-* extra: what if the triangle needs to be flipped around, like below?
+* what if the triangle needs to be flipped around, like below?
 ```
          #
         ##